DavidJosh1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a shell script that creates a file named exactly containingBest school
+write a script that display Best School ending a new line